sam-notte/notte/notte/llms/prompts/action-listing-incr/user.md

 - Should clearly state what action/functionality the element provides
 - Include current state/value where applicable
 - Should be understandable in isolation
-- Ideally, start with action verbs (Select, Enter, Search, View, etc.)
+- Ideally, start with an action verb (Select, Enter, Search, View, etc.)
 BAD: "New York to London"
-GOOD: "Shows flights from New York to London"
+GOOD: "Show flights from New York to London"
 BAD: "Enable to subscribe"
 GOOD: "Subscribe to newsletter to get updates"